 A pump is not a cure and may not get rid of all of your pain or spasm.
 You may still have to take other medicines.
-However, it can be a better way to control your symptoms than your current drugs and may mean you can become more active, return to more of your everyday activities and enjoy better sleep.
-There are three parts to an ITDD system.
+However, it can be a better way to control your symptoms than your current drugs.
+This may mean you can become more active, return to more of your everyday activities and enjoy better sleep.
+There are three parts to an ITDD system:

-- 1 The actual pump, a small battery-powered device which is implanted in the abdominal area. - 2 A thin, flexible tube (catheter) which is connected to the pump and implanted in the intrathecal space
+- 1 The actual pump, a small battery-powered device that is implanted into your abdominal area. - 2 A thin, flexible tube (catheter) that is connected to the pump and implanted into the fluid filled space in your spine (Figure 2) known as the intrathecal space. - 3 An external programmer, which is used by your doctor or nurse to communicate with and programme your pump during your refill and check-up sessions.